7urtles/flask_nginx_https/README.md

 -Built and tested on Ubuntu 20.04.3 LTS. <br><br>

 **BEFORE RUNNING**<br>

--Ensure your domain is online and active via http.<br>
+-Foward ports 80 and 443 to your machines local ip -Ensure your domain is online and active via http.<br>
 -If you are using CloudFlare or the like for DNS it is likely the domains SSL<br>settings need to be set to FULL.<br><br><br>